camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 That means that the name of the message the instance waits for does not change, even if the target process definition defines a different message.

+### External Task

+When an active [external task]({{< relref "external-tasks.md" >}}) is migrated, all properties of the external task instance (i.e., `org.camunda.bpm.engine.externaltask.ExternalTask`) are preserved apart from activity id, process definition key, and process definition id.
+In particular, this means that attributes like topic and lock state do not change.

+It is possible to map activities that are implemented as external tasks to each other even if they have different types.
+For example, an external send task can be mapped to an external service task.

 ## Gateways

 ### Event-based Gateway